 If you do not see an exam in your account, you can complete an Exam Request Form on CASLI Exam System or contact info@CASLI.org It may not be on the candidate’s account for various reasons pending on the candidate’s eligibility or simply we need to verify the candidate’s eligibility and add the exam to their CASLI Exam System account.

-NIC-Interview and Performance Exam – Your exam results will be emailed to you.
-Please print a copy for your record and archive your exam result email for your record.
-In the future, it will be added into your CASLI Exam System account.
+CASLI Generalist Knowledge Exam (Fundamental of Interpreting) – Your exam results will be emailed to you within (ten) 10 business days from the date it was taken.
+Please retain / print a copy for your record and archive your exam result email for your record.
+In the future, it will be added into your CASLI Exam System account under Public Notes.

-CASLI Generalist Knowledge Exam – Presently, your exam results will be emailed to you.
-Please print a copy for your record and archive your exam result email for your record.
-In the future, it will be added into your CASLI Exam System account.
+CASLI Case Studies Exam (Ethical Decision-Making Process & Cultural Responsiveness) (also known as GAP test) – Your exam results will be emailed to you within (ten) 10 business days from the date it was taken.
+Please retain / print a copy for your record and archive your exam result email for your record.
+In the future, it will be added into your CASLI Exam System account under Public Notes.

 For the Performance exam scheduled under CASLI network of Local Testing Administrators (LTA) sites, candidates only need to bring their exam token number and a government issued photo ID.

 No. At this time, CASLI has not found a viable solution for at-home, remote test administration during the COVID-19 global pandemic as. amidst COVID, there are a limited number of test sites and the candidate’s ability to travel or to go to test sites is limited.

 We explored this possibility with some test delivery companies who specialize in online or remote test proctoring which are set up to allow people to test from their homes.
 There were a few issues that could not be resolved satisfactorily.